-The Student Training and Empowerment Program (STEP), the newest program administered by the American Councils office in Bosnia and Herzegovina, aims to combat the growing societal problem known as “brain drain” in Bosnia and Herzegovina by teaching ten junior and senior university students how to be competitive in the job market and offer them vital work experience through internships with prospective employers in their communities.
-STEP launched in November 2017 and will last until June 2018.
+The Student Training and Empowerment Program (STEP), the newest program administered by the American Councils office in Bosnia and Herzegovina, aims to combat the growing societal problem known as “brain drain” in Bosnia and Herzegovina by teaching select junior and senior university students how to be competitive in the job market and offer them vital work experience through internships with prospective employers in their communities.
+STEP launched in November 2017 and will last until summer 2020.
 Program is sponsored by the US Embassy in Bosnia and Herzegovina under its Democracy Commission programs.

 Countering ”brain drain”

 Brain drain is one of the biggest problems that Bosnia and Herzegovina (BiH) is currently facing.
-According to the most recent data, 150,000 people have moved out of BiH in 2016 alone.
+According to the most recent data, 150,000 people have moved out of BiH in 2016 alone with the numbers continuously increasing.
 As trends have shown over the last decade, young people are moving out of BiH with an idea that in order to succeed in life or have a career, they need to leave their country of origin.
 Young people in BiH finish their education and struggle to find a job, either because most employers look for people with work experience that recent graduates cannot provide, or because they were not taught the skills necessary to be competitive in the job market.

 What does STEP consist of?